alefore/weblog/ten-years-of-edge.md

 This would support significantly more customization through template parameters for the `GhostType` class.
-Specifically, I would like to make it easier to define validation functions;
+Specifically, I would like to make it easier to define validation functions.
-with the current `GHOST_TYPE` macros this is difficult.
+With the current `GHOST_TYPE` macros this is difficult.

 ### Predicate Types